Cryptkeeper/tomlreduce/README.md

 ## Disclaimer

 You should probably not use this.
 I use this tool daily for various workflows, but it isn't a "fully supported" formatter and it may unexpectedly rewrite or corrupt your TOML files.
-This tool serves a purpose, but it is something which should instead be offered natively by formatting tools instead.
+This tool serves a purpose, but it is something which should instead be offered natively by formatting tools.
 In summary: it works, but it probably is less of a solution and more of a fun project.

 ## Compiling